maadhuvijay/ai-case-study/README.md

     H2O.ai is the trusted AI partner to more than 20,000 global organizations, including AT&T, Allergan, Bon Secours Mercy Health, Capital One, Commonwealth Bank of Australia, GlaxoSmithKline, Hitachi, Kaiser Permanente, Procter & Gamble, PayPal, PwC, Reckitt, Unilever, and Walgreens, over half of the Fortune 500 and one million data scientists.
 In the Artificial Intelligence category, H2O has a market share of about 0.1%.

 * What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

     1. Open-source ML platform
     2. AutoML with Explainable AI – focus on explainable AI (XAI) for better transparency and compliance.